Do You Need Planning Permission for a Summer House? UK Rules Explained

 • There are different rules in place for listed buildings and designated areas (National Parks, Areas of Outstanding Natural Beauty, Conservation Areas and World Heritage sites).

 It’s also important to know that rules vary by council.
 To get the accurate information pertaining to your property, contact your local council.
-Another great resource is the UK Planning Portal, which is the home for all UK planning and building control.
+Another great resource is the UK Planning Portal¹, which is the home for all UK planning and building control.
 You can also find the contacts of your local council on their page.

 Do you need planning permission for a summer house with a toilet?

 You may need planning permission for a summer house with a toilet.
 This depends on whether it looks to your local council that the building may be used to live in or to stay in overnight.
 Before starting any work, the best thing is to check with your local planning authority and confirm whether your building needs planning permission or not.
+Even if planning permission isn’t required, adding plumbing will usually trigger building regulations approval.
+This covers drainage, ventilation and safety standards and is assessed separately from planning permission.

 Can you live in a summer house in your garden?